This term refers

 In order to select the most suitable PRPs,

-as the capabilities of their suppliers and
+as the capabilities of their suppliers and service

 consider all relevant standards and guidelines.